gcgworld/High-C/README.md

 ### You're fuckin' nuts guy.

-Yeah well, I'm totally cool with it, sounds like a personal problem.
+Yeah well, I'm totally cool with it, kind of sounds like a personal problem.

 *Seriously, don't use this.
 It's a joke, not a tool.*